 I have lived and worked as a photographer in the USA, Norway, the UK, and Malta.
 These days, I am based in my beautiful homeland of Bulgaria.
 I have stopped counting the number of countries that I have been to on projects; what counts for me are the stories worth telling, the people met on the road that have transformed my worldview, and the photographs which have nearly driven me to insanity while working on them.

-When not on the road, I love to indulge in reading books on psychology, philosophy and adventure.
+When not on the road, I love to indulge in reading books on psychology, philosophy and fiction.
 Trail running is a life-long obsession of mine that keeps my mind and body fit.
-And, as a dyslexic guy who was extremely uninterested during my school years, I am really passionate about new learning methods – I try to do my bit by teaching workshops and leading photography expeditions for part of each year.
+And, as a dyslexic guy who was extremely uninterested during my school years, I am really passionate about new learning methods – and I try to do my bit by teaching workshops and leading photography expeditions for part of each year.

 TALKS AND PANELS: